mmfactory/a-p-prog/README.md

 Together with SDCC compiler this serves as completely open-source basis for many 8-bit PIC devices.

 The current project status: Programmer working, sources need cleanup, perhaps rework of its structure (it grew out of its simple structure).

+## changes from the original version by mmfactory

+ISP_CLK and ISP_DAT pins of the programmer stay now as inputs except during programming so that corresponding PIC pins can be used even while the programmer is connected.

+Added support for 16f180XX and 16f152XX (tested 16f18015 and 16f15214 only).

 # List of supported devices is at the end of this page.